-The site is best appreciated in its context, however the following annotated aerial photograph should assist with an understanding of the existing complex and location of buildings.
-There are currently 12 individual buildings on site, which together form the Grade II listed Weir Mill complex, built in the late 1700s.
+The site is best appreciated in its context, however, the following annotated aerial photograph should assist with an understanding of the existing complex and location of buildings.
+There are currently 12 individual buildings on site, which together form the Grade II listed Weir Mill complex, that was first developed in the late 1700s.
 The viaduct can easily be seen running through the following photo.